chunky2808/Karmo-Onsite-Judge/README.md

 User-can view contests,submit question on contest,compile and test,view ranklist.

-Coordinator- can add problem for particular contest with testcase and solution Admin - can create,delete contest,user account and questions.
+Coordinator- can add problem for particular contest with testcase and solution.

+Admin - can create,delete contest,user account and questions.

 # To run

 1) Clone the project

 2) run python manage.py makemigrations